nrkno/sofie-core/packages/documentation/docs/user-guide/supported-devices.md

 ## CasparCG&nbsp;Server<a id="casparcg"></a>

-Tested and developed against [a fork of version 2.1](https://github.com/nrkno/sofie-casparcg-server) with more support for 2.3 being added in the future.
+Tested and developed against [a fork of version 2.1](https://github.com/nrkno/sofie-casparcg-server) with more support for version 2.3 being added in the future.

 * Video playback
 * Graphics playback